BSW/BA (Hons) UNSW, PhD (Social Policy/ Social Work) UNSW

 BJ Newton, PhD (Social Work/ Social Policy), University of NSW, BA (hons.
 In sociology), University of New South Wales, B Social Work, University of New South Wales.

 BJ Newton is a proud Wiradjuri woman and mother to three young children.
-She is the inaugural Associate Dean (Indigenous) of the Faculty of Arts, Design and Architecture, and Senior Research Fellow at the Social Policy Research Centre within UNSW Sydney.
+She is a Scientia Senior Research Fellow based at the Social Policy Research Centre within UNSW Sydney.
 BJ specialises in qualitative inquiry, Indigenous research methods and child protection research and policy.

 In 2020, BJ was the lead Chief Investigator awarded an Australian Research Council Indigenous Discovery grant: Bring Them Home Keep Them Home: charting the experiences, successful pathways and outcomes of Aboriginal families whose children have been restored from Out-of-Home Care.
 This is a four-year research project running from mid-2021 to mid-2025 in partnership with Aboriginal organisations in NSW.